 Many different health practices all tongue is used as an indicator of things that are going on within your body.
 For instance, when you have a sore throat, a doctor might look at your tongue to see if there is any indication of other diseases.

 While most people won’t have to deal with anything crazy going on with their tongue, others may find that it’s indicating some health problems that they need to address.
-Let’s see what your tongue might be telling you!
+So, what does your tongue say about your health?

 Red and White Spots